lxsang/PTerm/README.md

 ## Install

-Install on pharo 9 or 10
+Install on pharo 9 and up:

 ```smalltalk
 Metacello new